IrishMehta/IndiamartLeadsExtractor/README.md

-Sure, here's a basic README structure that you can use for your project:

----

 # IndiaMart Scraper

 This is a Python-based scraping tool designed to extract user contacts from IndiaMart.
 The scraper uses an unofficial IndiaMart API to retrieve data and saves it in JSON and CSV formats.